C3 – Total water use in the Republic of Armenia

 National policy context

-The Republic of Armenia Water Code (adopted on 4 June, 2002) is the main legal document defining and regulating the concepts and relationships of the water industry.
-The Water Code regulates the issues relating to the protection, use and coordination of water resources and systems, as well as defining the principles and forms of private sector involvement.
+The Water Code of the Republic of Armenia (adopted on 4 June, 2002) is the main legislative document that defines and regulates the main concepts and relations of water management.
+The Water Code regulates issues related to the protection, use and management of water resources and systems, as well as defines the principles and forms of private sector involvement.

-The goal of the code is to address the needs of the population and the economy through the effective management of available water resources, to ensure the sustainability of the environment; the formation and use of strategic water resources; the protection of national water resources; and the implementation of the Water Code and the principles set out in the Law on the Principles of National Water Policy.
+The purpose of the law is to meet the needs of the population and the economy through the effective management of usable water resources, ensure the ecological stability of the environment, establish and use strategic water resources, protect national water resources, and define measures aimed at solving the problems of the Water Code of the Republic of Armenia and the RA Law "On the Fundamentals of National Water Policy".

 International policy context